iKiru-hub/KAMemory/notes/Model idea.md

 ## Grid search
 ---
-- [ ] grid search over the parameters with the capacity metric found above -> good model
+- [x] grid search over the parameters with the capacity metric found above -> good model

 - sample random points from a uniform.

+1) optimize the network (also bayesian is fine)
+2) understanding how capacity depends on the parameters (full)

 ## Paper